BerkeSAYAN1/Djavac-Client/README.md

 ## Client GUI

 After started server or servers, you can start client gui program.
 Firstly you distrubute java file.
-When you push the distrubute button wait for distrubuting your java file.
+When you push the distribute button wait for distributing your java file.
 Then push button excute button and wait for result.
-NOTE: You must write your own code and you should throw the insede of client files.
+NOTE: You must write your own code, and you should throw the inside of client files.

 #### Example Usage
 All functions which tagged with `@distrubuted` annotation will try to excecute in server and returns the result.